fozzylady/DLC-web/site/content/collections/course/biology-30ap.md

 title: Biology 30 AP
+delivery_method: Online Asynchronous
 description: >
-  | Biology 30 AP is an introductory college-level biology course that is equivalent to a first year,
-  three-credit biology course, and is meant to prepare students for the AP Biology Exam.
+  Biology 30 AP is an introductory college-level biology course that is equivalent to a first year, three-credit biology course, and is meant to prepare students for the AP Biology Exam.
 This is a terrific course for students who are thinking about entering medicine, another scientific field in post-secondary, or just enjoy learning about the living world.
 Students cultivate their understanding of biology through inquiry-based investigations; critically analyzing recent scientific discoveries in the fields of medicine, genetics, and evolution.
-instructor:
-  - -
 supplied_resources: Campbell Biology Ninth Edition, Reece, Urry, Cain, Wasserman, Minorsky, and Jackson
 suggested_career_pathways: |
   <ul>